microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangerestoresession-list-mailboxrestoreartifactsbulkadditionrequests.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of the [maiboxRestoreArtifactsBulkAdditionRequest](../resources/mailboxrestoreartifactsbulkadditionrequest.md) objects associated with a [exchangeRestoreSession](../resources/exchangerestoresession.md).
-The 'mailboxes' fields are deliberately omitted from the response body in order to limit the response size.
+The `mailboxes` fields are deliberately omitted from the response body in order to limit the response size.

 ## Permissions